chaoge525/soafee_demo/documentation/builds.rst

 .. _Kubernetes API Overview: https://kubernetes.io/docs/reference/using-api/
 .. _kubectl Overview: https://kubernetes.io/docs/reference/kubectl/overview/

+EWAOL images with virtualization support include the Xen hypervisor into the software stack, to form a Host image (Dom0) that contains a single bundled Virtual Machine (VM) image (DomU / Guest).
+Virtualization support also includes Xen-related configuration for the kernel image and all necessary packages for the Host and VM rootfs.
+Both the Host and VM include the Docker container engine, K3S container orchestration, and share the same kernel image.
+A systemd service that runs a k3s server is included on the Host rootfs, and a systemd service that runs a k3s agent is included on the VM rootfs.
+The Host also includes the ``xen-tools`` package along with a network configuration for ``xenbr0`` bridge, to allow the VM external network access.
+More details are provided in `Building EWAOL Image with Virtualization Support`_.

 To prepare an EWAOL image build, it is necessary to define the target machine for the build via the bitbake ``MACHINE`` parameter.
 The image build can then be